divinepatrick/CS50x-final-project/README.md

 - **Custom HTML and CSS**: Dynamically generates and injects a visually appealing "Focus Mode" page, complete with animations and a "Go Back" button.
 - **Blocklist Integration**: Fetches the blocklist from Chrome's `storage.sync` and checks if the current website matches any of the entries.

-This file demonstrates my ability to manipulate the DOM and dynamically inject content into web pages, as well as my understanding of Chrome's content script capabilities.
+This file demonstrates my ability to manipulate the DOM and dynamically inject content into web pages, as well as my understanding of Chrome's content script capabilitis.

 ---